opral/monorepo/rfcs/sdk-js/RFC.md

 			},
 			{
 				type: "cookie",
-				// needs to be configured
+				// can / needs to be configured
 				name: "lang",
 			},
 		],